RealityETH/subjectivocracy/l2_choice.md

 The interaction between reversals of the optimistic system and forks of the system seems potentially quite complicated.

+Issue: The state stored in the optimistic contract needs to be cloned or made read-only and copied
+ - only call forking against valid state? avoids need to duplicate anything to do with state verification
+ - make on-chain contract append-only, copy calls its storage to read it.
+Keeps track of what it's read based on either variables or storage slots.
+ - maybe we can validate up to the point of the fork, then freeze, and build the next blocks on top

-### ZKSync 2
+### ZKSync Era

-We can run a custom version of the ZKSync 2 ledger.
+We can run a custom version of ZKSync Era.
 On-chain contracts seem to be reasonably inexpensive.

 In principle the architecture can support anyone performing validation, and should be usable without the need to upgrade.
 In this state we could turn off governance and only handle oracles.
 (Model A)